usbong/newsletters/notes/LessonsLearned/JWONG.md

 あけましておめでとう！

+### TRANSLATION from nihongo to ENGLISH

+INCREASE people's awareness of "FROM PHILIPPINES"

+1) UPLOAD a GAME on SteamPowered to learn its process <br/>
+Example: TimeThief (ACTION・PUZZLE)

+2) CONTINUE development using javascript of WEB APP・SYSTEM that executes on among others: MOBILE, DESKTOP;<br/>
+Example: GameOff2022 -> TimeOff (PUZZLE)

+3) CONTINUE with RESEARCH to increase KNOW-HOW to make FIGHTING GAME<br/>
+Emphasis: This has connection with 1) & 2)

+4) CONTINUE with WORK to share KNOW-HOW to increase awareness of VALUE of COMPUTER SERVICES;<br/>
+Example: GITHUB, Newsletters, KMS (Health Industry)<br/>
+Emphasis: This has connection with SECURITY・DEFENSE

+5) Et cetera

+HAPPY NEW YEAR!

 ### NOTE
 1) observed: text formatting to cause noticeable increase in used TIME

 ## https://twitter.com/JWonggg; last accessed: 20230101 (Philippine Time)